 - Customers receive replacement cost coverage

-- Limited coverage area spanning 28 states and Washington, D.C.
+- Relatively small service area covering 28 states and Washington, D.C.

 - Quote and claim system are only available online